Alacrán Project (AZS 100%)

-Teck acquired the property from Grupo Mexico in 2013 and undertook limited exploration prior to optioning its rights to Azure.
+Teck Resources acquired the property from Grupo Mexico in 2013 and undertook limited exploration prior to optioning its rights to Azure.
 Teck is Canada’s largest diversified mineral resource company.

 Mesa de Plata

-The silver mineralisation at Mesa de Plata is hosted in flat-lying, silicified volcanic rocks and residual quartz (vuggy silica) which crop out extensively forming a prominent ridge.
+Silver mineralisation at Mesa de Plata is hosted in flat-lying, silicified volcanic rocks and residual quartz (vuggy silica) which form a prominent ridge.
 Drilling confirmed that mineralisation starts at surface with true thicknesses up to 60m, and extends throughout the deposit with excellent internal continuity of mineralisation.

-The resource, 100% of which is in Measured and Indicated categories, is estimated to contain 27.4 million ounces of silver, with 15.5 million ounces hosted within the near-surface High Grade Zone contains 15.5 million ounces at a grade of 275g/t Ag.
+The resource, 100% of which is in the Measure and Indicated categories, is estimated to contain 27.4 million ounces of silver.
+The near-surface High Grade Zone contains 15.5 million ounces at a grade of 275g/t Ag.

-Following completion of the Mineral Resource, Azure initiated studies into the potential development of a mining and processing operation to exploit the Mesa de Plata silver deposit, with metallurgical testwork demonstrating that the silver mineralisation is amenable to both cyanide leaching and flotation processes, with recoveries up to 70%.
+Following completion of the Mineral Resource, Azure initiated studies into the potential development of a mining and processing operation to exploit the Mesa de Plata silver deposit.
+Metallurgical testwork demonstrated that the silver mineralisation is amenable to both cyanide leaching and flotation processes, with recoveries up to 70%.

-Drill intercept lengths of gold mineralisation vary from 10m in the north to over 100m in the south.
-Most gold intercepts are situated either at or near to surface within the oxide zone, with metallurgical testwork demonstrating very high gold recoveries (75% to 95%) from cyanide leaching of this material.
+Most intercepts are situated either at or near to surface within the oxide zone, and metallurgical testwork demonstrates high gold recoveries (75% to 95%) from cyanide leaching of this material.

-The upside potential here remains largely unquantified, due to a number of factors including:
+At Cerro Alacrán, upside potential remains largely unquantified, due to a number of factors including:

 - the drilling (33 diamond core holes) only tested a relatively small area of approximately 1,000m x 500m, with all holes intersecting supergene copper mineralisation;